moderndatacompany/dataos.info/docs/interfaces/cli.md

 ```

 A command can have more sub-commands and flags under it.
-To get details on the subcommand, you can again use the CLI help command.
+You can again use the CLI help command to get details on the subcommand.

 ```bash
 dataos-ctl <command-name> <subcommand-name> -h